 Choose three different colors of paint for the balls.
 The colors will represent protons, neutrons and electrons.
 Decide which color you want to paint each component.

-Paint six of the balls one color (to create proton models), six balls the second color (for the neutron models) and the last six balls the third color (for the electron models), holding onto the toothpicks as you paint.
-Press the other end of the toothpicks into the Styrofoam sheet to allow them to dry.
+Paint six of the balls one color (to make proton models), six balls the second color (for the neutron models) and the last six balls the third color (for the electron models).
+When you finish, press the other end of the toothpicks into the Styrofoam sheet to allow the balls to dry.

-Use a permanent marker or a fourth color of paint to draw a plus sign (+) on the protons.
-This represents their positive charge.
+Use a permanent black marker to draw a plus sign (+) on the protons to represent their positive charge.

 Draw a minus sign (-) on the electrons to represent their negative charge.

-Connect the protons and neutrons to create the nucleus using toothpicks.
-Arrange them so they look like a clump of the two different colors of balls.
-You might need to break the toothpicks to create short pieces for holding the balls together.
-You can also use glue to hold them together.
+Use more toothpicks or glue to connect the protons and neutrons to build the nucleus.
+Arrange them so they look like a clump of two different colors of balls.

 Cut the wooden skewers so there are about six skewers 6 to 8 inches long.
 Press one end of each skewer in each of the electrons.
 Press the other end of the skewer into one of the protons or neutrons in the nucleus.
-Arrange all of the electrons in the same way around the nucleus, creating the electron cloud.
+Arrange all of the electrons in the same way around the nucleus to make an electron cloud.

 Different types of atoms have different numbers of protons, neutrons and electrons.
-Adjust the number of Styrofoam balls as needed, using the periodic table of the elements as a guide.
+Adjust the number of Styrofoam balls as needed.